nalarcon18/SummerHackathon/README.md

 instructors taught me how to commit a project to git which I will use later on the future.

-For now the next thing for this project is to finish the Food section in this project and add more css to the Music Section
+For now the next thing for this project is to finish the Food section in this project and add more css to the Music Section.